 “Men love to feel like the one with the biggest house and car and there’s no denying that size matters,”

 For women, we quickly think of the practicalities of a big house, and, well, keeping it clean!
 Be prepared to use your best methods of persuasion if you’re after small and quaint and he wants big and bold.
 To reach an agreement from day one is something that rarely happens, but still does.
 So do not loose hope but rather focus on compromise and think how inhabiting your home will happen in the long-term.
 Truth is, most couples do not really need huge houses and often, a big house can be a huge headache to keep in shape.

 If he’s going to be spending a lot of time in there (he will), then it needs to be good.
 In an ideal world, there’ll be a TV in there for an optimum entertainment experience.
 The longer a man can justify spending in there the better, as it gets him out of toddler and/or dinner duty.

 6. Men have no interest in curtains whatsoever

-“He’ll be too busy peering out the window, trying to decide if the structure he’s spotted is a garage or just a shed with ideas above its station.” say the experts at You Choose Windows (UK).
+“He’ll be too busy peering out the window, trying to decide if the structure he’s spotted is a garage or just a shed with ideas above its station.”

 So while you’re all about the paint samples and throws, don’t expect any interest to be reciprocated by your betrothed.
 Maybe tell him how much it’s all going to cost and he might start to pay attention.